 Hyperextended Elbow Treatment

-Treatment for a hyperextended elbow will depend on the severity of the condition and what other structures were damaged.
+The treatment plan for a hyperextended elbow will depend on the severity of the condition and what other structures were damaged.
 Many hyperextended elbows can be treated with non-surgical treatments.

 Non-surgical treatments for a hyperextended elbow include the following RICE method: